RTEMS/rtems-docs/c-user/user_extensions.rst

 The executing thread is the owner of the allocator mutex.
 Since the allocator mutex allows nesting the normal memory allocation routines can be used.

-This extension is invoked in reverse order with thread dispatching enabled.
+The thread delete extension is invoked in reverse order with thread dispatching enabled.

 Please note that a thread delete extension is not immediately invoked with a call to :ref:`rtems_task_delete() <rtems_task_delete>` or similar.
 The thread